A Talk About:

-Scott Jones (our Community Liaison) and Kinga Marchement (our Clinical Director, Residential Programming) were a guest on Frontline Forward Radio (FM 98.5 CKWR) with Bryan Stevens on December 8, 2019.
+Scott Jones (our Director of Community Partnerships) and Kinga Marchment (our Clinical Director, Residential Programming) were a guest on Frontline Forward Radio (FM 98.5 CKWR) with Bryan Stevens on December 8, 2019.

 They discussed the stigma and PTSD related issues First Responders deal with, and how Trafalgar had established a program to help this community cope with addiction and concurrent disorders.

 You may listen to the show or read the transcription below: